About the Course

 Year Three

-Issues and Debates in ALN, Disability and Inclusion (20 credits)
+Issues and Debates in ALN and Disability (20 credits)

 What are the trends in multi-agency working in effectively responding to needs?
 Should all learners have access to the same amount of support?
 How are individuals with learning needs supported in other countries?
 This module aims to provide students with the opportunity to develop a critical approach to current issues and debates in ALN/SEN, including, policy, law and litigation, curriculum planning and pedagogy, identifying needs, continuity, transition and international perspectives.
 It will also explore some of the challenges faced by professionals in ensuring inclusion.
 The module will require you to undertake a placement so that issues and debates within the module can be explored in professional settings.